 The poem is addressed to Vishnu, the Preserver of the Universe in the Hindu trinity.
 Nammalwar was a devout man, and truly believed that Vishnu is immutable and inclusive, of people and things, birth and death, joy and sorrow.
 In this poem, Nammalwar plays on Tamil pronouns to point to each of us present and not present, man or woman, and every object, dead or alive.
 The poem is one long sentence, and starting with the ‘we’ at the start, and the “he” – denoting Vishnu – at the end, Nammalwar manages to create a sense of one-ness and inclusion.
 However, as Prof Ramanujan says, Nammalwar manages to point to a central stillness or oneness – “He stands there”.

-For me, I began to feel the stillness underlying our lives and the process of coping with loss is just beginning.”
+Reading it, I began to feel the stillness underlying our lives and the process of coping with loss is just beginning.”

 The Tamil original for those interested